suciutwo/cocktails/README.md

 	of the same name (in src/matrixGeneration) to generate a new one.
 Be warned, it requires your effort for several hours.

-	2) Now call either one of the matrix generating functions to get the data you want as a matrix.
-You'll also get back an index which maps from row or column numbers to actual strings and vice versa.
+	2) Now call recipe_data (with the correct arguments) to get a data frame.

 Matrix Factoring:

-	matrixFactorization: currently, this is some code that just plays with NMF
+	matrixFactorization: allows you to factor a matrix with different techniques, look at components, and plot in two directions
+	similarity: some experiments for detecting similar ingredients